We are delighted to offer this fully funded category in partnership with Liverpool John Moores University.

 This category is free to enter.

-King’s College London | Saleh Alessy – s variation in patients’ experiences of cancer care associated with their subsequent survival | RUNNER UP | |
+RUNNER UP | King’s College London | Saleh Alessy – s variation in patients’ experiences of cancer care associated with their subsequent survival | |

-Tees Esk and Wear Valley NHS Foundation trust | Michael Curtis – Dementia friendly Village Project | WINNER |
+WINNER | Tees Esk and Wear Valley NHS Foundation trust | Michael Curtis – Dementia friendly Village Project |

 University of Brighton | Ella Brunton and Krista Etchells | WINNER |